 - 1 cup Flour

-- Melt butter in a saucepan over medium-low heat.
+Melt butter in a saucepan over medium-low heat.
 Simmer until butter starts to turn a warm amber color and gives off a nutty aroma.
-Don't get it brown too long as the liquids will start to evaporate.
-Pour the butter into a mixing bowl, cover, and let cool in the refrigerator for 20 minutes.
+Watch it carefully and don't allow it to get too brown as the liquids will start to evaporate (see NOTES below).
+Pour the butter into a mixing bowl, cover, and let cool in the refrigerator for 15-20 minutes.

 - Once it is cooled, add brown sugar and sugar and cream for 4 minutes.
 Scrape down the bowl.
 Add eggs one at a time, mixing after each addition.
 Add vanilla and mix.